-X Provide excessive benefits or perquisites:
+$\varkappa$ Provide excessive benefits or perquisites:

-Our NEOs are entitled to the same benefits and perquisites as are generally available to all our employees, and our NEOs are not entitled to any excessive benefits or perquisites.
+Our NEOs are not entitled to any excessive benefits or perquisites.

-χ Allow hedging, pledging or "short-sale" transactions:
+κ Allow hedging, pledging or "short-sale" transactions:

 We prohibit directors, officers, employees and certain other individuals from engaging in hedging transactions involving the Company's securities, "short sales" of the Company's securities (sales of securities not already owned) and pledging of any Company securities without the prior approval of the Company.